Thomas Stavros: Biography

 His last play was the musical Ceará Show – Agora eu Conheço, written in 2016 in partnership with Silvio Guindane, receiving 11 nominations for the Quimera Theater Award, earning 6, among them Best Play and Best Author.

-Stavros founded the production company Produção Carioca, together with José Guertzenstein, where he created a "Content Factory" and began to develop his audiovisual projects for TV and movie theater.
+Stavros founded the production company Produção Carioca.

 He creates the TV series 1 Against All, where he is also the screenwriter.
 Produced by Conspiração Filmes for Fox Brazil and Latin America, directed by Breno Silveira.
 It was considered by the media as the Brazilian Breaking Bad.
 Well-received by the public since the beginning, 1 Against All became the most watched brasilian series on pay TV in its first season and achieved excellent repercussions throughout Latin America.

 Over 4 seasons,1 Against All increased the channel's audience by 74%, and received several awards, in addition to important national and international nominations: 2 times nominated for best drama series to the International Emmy, Golden Nymph Award, ABRA Screenplay Award.
 APCA Award and more.
 The protagonist Julio Andrade was also nominated for the International Emmy for his performance in the series.
 After so much success in Latin America, the series will have a remake produced in Mexico, entirely in Spanish.

 Stavros signs the series The Negotiator, as creator and screenwriter.
 Directed by Bel Valiante and produced by Boutique Filmes for Amazon Prime Video, it stars Malvino Salvador as main character.